apereo/apereo.github.io/_posts/cas/2016-10-29-servlvulndisc.md

 ---
 layout:     post
 title:      CAS Vulnerability Disclosure
-summary:    Disclosure of security issue with the CAS administrative endpoints
+summary:    Disclosure of a security issue with the CAS administrative endpoints exposure.
 ---

 # Overview